rgpihlstrom/Project3/README.md

 ## Overview

-This project uses Decision Tree and RandomForestClassifier algorythms to predict the churn behavior of Telco's customers.
-By analyzing past actual churn vs. no churn behavior along with the customer attributes associated with each type of behavior I develeped a model that detected and 81% churn dectction rate with a 27% false alarm rate.   for homes sold against the features of each respective home, I developed a predictive model that explains 82% (R^2 = .82) of the variability in price.
-This algorithm,“model”, can be used to predict the value each feature contributes to the final sales price of a home along with predicting potential future sales prices for homes where required data to run the model are available.
-The following 6 features had the greatest weights within the model: Previous Year Appraisals Values, School District Rank, Number of Fortune 500 Companies within 10 miles, Grade Of Home, and Quantity of Finished Above Square Footage.
+This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customer base.
+By analyzing past actual churn vs. no churn behavior along with the customer attributes associated with each type of behavior I developed a model that detected 81% of churning customers.
+The developed algorithm, “model”, can be used to predict the future churn vs. no churn behavior with the intent of identifying and preventing customer flight.
+The following 5 features were most predictive of churn: Month to Month Contract, Customer Tenure, Fiber Optics Internet Service, and Monthly Charges.

 ![Models](/images/threemodels.png)